MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-provision-new-environment.md

 ![All Maps Running](./media/22AllMapsRunning.png)

+## Apply configuration data in CDS for Project Operations (optional step)

+If you have applied demo data to Dynamics 365 Finance environment, follow the steps to apply demo data to CDS environment as described in [this article](resource-apply-pro-setup-config-data.md).

 Your Project Operations environment is now provisioned and configured.